Do Your Employees Need DOT Physicals?

 • Spinal injuries

-The physician will also ask if the employee has a history of dizziness, fainting, or loss of consciousness.
+The provider will also ask if the employee has a history of dizziness, fainting, or loss of consciousness.
 If the employee has epilepsy, diabetes, or high blood pressure, the examiner will note any medications used to treat these conditions.
 Employees should also be prepared to list all prescription and over-the-counter medications they use.

 Once the examiner reviews the employee’s health history, it is time for the vision, hearing, and blood pressure tests.
 To qualify for a DOT card, a driver must have at least 20/40 vision in each eye, with or without corrective lenses.
 The examiner will also check the employee’s peripheral vision.
 Instruct your employees to wear their corrective lenses to the urgent care center in Rockville Maryland, especially if they wear contact lenses.
 Those who wear contacts must be able to demonstrate they have adapted well to their use.
-The physician will also note whether the employee is able to distinguish among different traffic signals.
+The provider will also note whether the employee is able to distinguish among different traffic signals.

 The Department of Transportation has very specific requirements for the hearing exam used to determine if someone is eligible for a DOT card.
 The examiner must check if the employee wears a hearing aid during the test and, if so, determine if the hearing aid is needed to meet the requirements for the test.
 Applicants must be able to hear a forced whisper from at least five feet away.
 The average hearing loss in the applicant’s better ear can be no more than 40 decibels.